 Your accommodation is perfectly situated on the banks of the Njageteck River in the private Mara North Conservancy, allowing for total privacy and exclusivity.
 The Ngoyanai springs provide permanent water, drawing in large numbers of animals to the area around camp.
 This camp is also particularly known for its resident lion pride which can often been seen hunting right in front of the camp in the daytime and their roaring sounds heard during the night.

-Spend the morning on a cultural visit to a Maasai Village and school.
-Have a afternoon siesta before heading out for a game drive and watch the sunset with a gin and tonic in hand.
-The Maasai Mara has exceptional populations of lions, leopards, cheetahs and elephant to name a few.
+Take full advantage of the wildlife viewing available to your group with an early morning game drive that ends with breakfast in the bush.
+Spend the afternoon dining on a gourmet lunch, have an afternoon siesta, and then take a sundowner game drive out to watch the sunset with a gin and tonic in hand.
+The Maasai Mara has exceptional populations of lions, leopards, cheetahs, and elephants to name a few.

 Take a picnic lunch and head out for the day in one of our exclusive 4×4 vehicles.
 If you are lucky enough to visit during the migration, head to the Mara River for a dramatic spectacle of zebra and wildebeest attempting to cross the river.
 The Great Migration is one of the Seven Natural Wonders of Africa, and is one of the ten Natural Travel Wonders of the World.